Skip to content

 Use the update-prs command to update PRs after creating them.
 Current options for updating PRs are:

-Update PR titles and descriptions with --amend-description
+• --amend-description to update PR titles and descriptions

-If the flag --yes is not passed with an update-prs command, a confirmation prompt will be presented to the user.
+If the flag --yes is not passed with an update-prs command, a confirmation prompt will be presented.
+As always, use the --repos flag to specify an alternative repo file to the default repos.txt.

 Status: Preview